bcorey/blogr/README.md

 ```

 This command will:
-- Build your static site
+- Build your static site in a temporary directory
-- Create/update the `gh-pages` branch
+- Create/update the `gh-pages` branch using git worktrees (safe isolation)
-- Push to GitHub
+- Push to GitHub without affecting your main branch working directory
 - Create CNAME file for custom domains
 - Validate deployment status
+- Automatically clean up temporary files

 ### GitHub Pages Setup